"The Gonzales Cannon"

 It was almost 3 AM when they came close to the Mexican position.
 Their camp was across a small creek a few hundred yards away from where it flowed into the Guadalupe river.
 The fog was very thick, and a dog that heard their movement began barking.
 Mexican pickets fired into the fog and slightly wounded one of the Texians.
 Neither of the forces could determine the other's position, so they waited for dawn.
 When the fog began to lift, the Texians found themselves in a corn and watermelon field.
 They moved into an open area and began firing their rifles towards the Mexican armies position.
 A Mexican cavalry detachment crossed the creek and attacked the Texian's, who then fell back to the woods lining the river.

-The field where the cannon was fired from, and the trees along the river.
+The field from where the cannon was fired, and the trees along the river.

 Lt.
 Castaneda called for another meeting to peacefully request for the cannon to be returned.
 The spokesman for the Texians was John Henry Moore, who rode over and met with Castaneda and explained that Texians no longer recognized the centralist government of Santa Anna and instead remained faithful to the Constitution of 1824, which Santa Anna had repudiated.
 Castañeda revealed that he shared their federalist leanings, but that he was honor-bound to follow orders.
 With no compromise, Moore returned to camp.
 The Texians raised a homemade white banner with an image of the cannon painted in black over the words "Come and Take It".
 The makeshift flag evoked the American Revolutionary-era slogan "Don't Tread on Me".
 The Texians yelled out to the Mexicans, "There it is…come and take it."
 At which time, the Texian Lt.
 Col. ordered the cannoneer to fire the cannon, which had been loaded with 16 inches of powder and scrap metal.
 Other than blowing the cannon off its mounts on the wagon, it was a harmless shot, but a powerful one.
 It became known as the first shot of the Texas Revolution.